 How to Downgrade to iOS 10.3.2 or iOS 10.3.1

-If you can’t fix your iOS 10.3 beta problem, you can always downgrade to the official version of iOS 10.
+If you can’t fix your iOS 10.3.2 beta problem, you can always downgrade to the official version of iOS 10.
 As of right now, you can downgrade to iOS 10.3.2 or iOS 10.3.1.
 You can’t downgrade to anything older than iOS 10.3.1.

 If you’re unfamiliar with the downgrade process, take a look at our iOS 10 downgrade guide.
-It will take you step-by-step through the process used to move off one update onto another.
+It will take you step-by-step through the process used to move from one update to another.